Elopteryx/upload-parser/README.md

 location as soon as the bytes arrive.
 Another great feature is that if you choose it and your servlet supports it the upload request can run in asynchronous mode, using the async IO API introduced in the 3.1 version of the servlet API.
 This will allow a much better use of system resources, no more waiting threads.

-The library has two components.
-The core module is written for plain servlets, although it can work with any web framework that allows access to the HttpServletRequest instance, for example Spring WebMVC.
-The JAX-RS module allows you to handle the uploaded parts as automatically injected method parameters when using the JAX-RS runtime.

 I consider the modules complete, when it comes to features.
 I don't think I can add more without bloating the library, but if you have suggestions for new stuff, or if you have found a bug I would be more than happy to fix that.